Glass Elevator

 CM

-Christy MandinMillie Fleur's Poison GardenScholastic — NYT & Indie bestseller; repeat client (3+ books)
+Christy MandinMillie Fleur's Poison GardenScholastic, 2024 — NYT Bestseller and Indie Bestseller; repeat client

 TC

-Tina ChoThe Other Side of TomorrowHarperAlley — Golden Kite Award, 5 starred reviews; repeat client (3+ books)
+Tina ChoThe Other Side of TomorrowHarperAlley, 2024 — five starred reviews, SCBWI Golden Kite Award for Middle Grade Fiction; repeat client

 SS

-Stacy SivinskiThe Crescent Moon TearoomAtria — adult cozy, Indie bestseller; repeat client
+Stacy SivinskiThe Crescent Moon TearoomAtria, 2024 — Indie Bestseller; repeat client

 EK